nnsW3/evmone-compiler/docs/efficient_gas_calculation_algorithm.md

 ## Algorithm

-The algorithm for calculating gas and checking stack requirements pre-computes the values for basic instruction blocks and during execution the checks are done only once per instruction block.
+The algorithm for calculating gas and checking stack requirements pre-computes the values for basic instruction blocks and during the execution of the checks are done only once per instruction block.

 ### Collecting requirements for basic blocks